schmich/tome/README.md

   The encryption on the `.ward` file is meant to mitigate this danger.
 Brute-force decryption should take significant computing power and time.
 To further reduce risk, don't store usernames (e.g. do `ward set gmail.com` instead of `ward set foo@gmail.com`).
 * Dependence on the `.ward` file: if your `.ward` file is lost or corrupt and you forget your passwords, you'll have to reset them.
+* If you want access to your passwords on multiple machines, you'll have to sync the `.ward` file somehow.
 * Trust in *my* secure coding practices: I encourage you to look at the source yourself.

 ## Under the hood